liberland/Constitution/Liberland-constitution.md

   * **§III.9(8)** No Person shall be penalised by the Assembly Committee; testimonies given in breach of the oath shall be prosecuted in the Criminal Court in a regular manner.
   * **§III.9(9)** The Assembly Committee shall only deal with the matter for which it was established and shall cease to work no later than one year since its creation.
 * **§III.10.** The power to initiate a legislative procedure shall lie with the Cabinet only.
-  * **§III.10(1)** The power to initiate a legislative procedure shall be exercised only once a year upon the State of the Republic Address by submitting a Bill to the Assembly.
+  * **§III.10(1)** This power shall be exercised only once a year upon the State of the Republic Address by submitting a Bill to the Assembly.
   * **§III.10(2)** The Assembly shall be under obligation to vote on all Bills submitted by the Cabinet until the next State of the Republic Address.
   * **§III.10(3)** Any Bill which is rejected by the Assembly in a vote shall be considered lost and shall not be revived unless by resubmission by the Cabinet upon another State of the Republic Address.
 * **§III.11.** Any Bill proposed to the Assembly by the Cabinet upon the State of the Republic Address, shall be debated on, and shall be voted on once only.